maestepabaena/deck_of_cards/README.md

 We will give here some assumptions for some aspect of the statement that have been left intentionally vague.
 Initially we will assume the most basic ways to accomplish the call

-1- Order of cards before do any shuffle (fresh deck when you buy it)?: We assume the order is A->K of Hearts, A->K of Clubs, K->A of Diamonds, K->A of Spades based on real case: https://ambitiouswithcards.com/new-deck-order/
+1- Order of cards before do any shuffle (fresh deck when you buy it)?: We assume the order is A->K of Spades, A->K of Diamonds, A->K of Clubs , A->K of Hearts

 2- How many cards are permuted randomly in each shuffle() call?
 There are exactly 52 factorial possible orderings of the cards (that is a lot!) .
 So we can conclude it's almost impossible to know (and test) how many cards has been changed